shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ```

 ## Example 4 - Delete an article
-To delete an article it's always required to provide the id of the article to delete.
-When providing the number, an error will be returned ('Errormesage: Deleting articles by number isn't possible, yet.') with the response code 500.
+To delete an article, it's always required to provide the id of the article to delete.
+If the number is provided, an error will be returned with the response code 500.

-**Attention, this action can not be undone!**
+**Attention, this action can not be undone**

 ```
 $client->delete('articles/3');